pablogonmo/github-esp32-ticker/README.md

 - For the T-Display-S3 the battery is optional, as you an power it using any usb-c cable

+- you can purchase the shell version of the T-Display-S3 (non-touch) or you can print your own shell with the stl files in the folder dimensions

 - A backend server to retrieve all the data, and fetch it as json files.
 Configuration is described in section 4

 - Flash the devices with the micropython firmware.
 Environment set up and flashing process is described in section 5